2021QTester/ATEE2021/README.md

 DEVICE_ID = emulator-5554
 # You may change TIME_LIMIT for debug.
 TIME_LIMIT = 3600
-# You can specify the launchable Activity, if ATEE cannot found one.
+# You can specify the launchable Activity, if ATEE cannot find one.
 ACTIVITY_NAME =
 ```